Measures and controls

 Health and safety training

-We conduct mandatory Health and Safety and Fire Safety online learning for all colleagues in administration buildings and branches.
+We conduct mandatory Health and Safety and Fire Safety online learning for all colleagues.
 This learning covers hybrid working to ensure colleagues consider all hazards.
-Our annual Fire Safety online learning incorporates our new ways of working and the impact it can have on emergency evacuation.
+Our annual Fire Safety online learning incorporates our hybrid working and the impact it can have on emergency evacuation.
 Both online learning modules routinely have a high completion rate.

 Alongside these modules, we have a health and safety section on our intranet with support, guidance and links to our policies.
 We analyse our health and safety data to understand trends and emerging issues, and to update the guidance on our intranet and the training within our online learning.